-8.83 If a policy on new cemetery sites was not included within the Local Plan, this may make it difficult in planning terms for a site to be identified for this use in the future when a need is more imminent.
+8.85 If a policy on new cemetery sites was not included within the Local Plan, this may make it difficult in planning terms for a site to be identified for this use in the future when a need is more imminent.
 The Council has a duty to provide and maintain such facilities to cater for its population, therefore without a policy regarding this in the local plan, the Council would not be fulfilling its duty effectively.

-2)Adopt a policy that continues the use of existing cemeteries until a time when capacity is reached and a new site will be located at that time as per the Local Plan the timeframe of this plan.
+2)Adopt a policy that continues the use of existing cemeteries until a time when capacity is reached and a new site will be located at that time as per the Local Plan 8.86 As described above in the policy justification, whilst there remains short term provision of burial ground within the City, this is set to decrease significantly during the timeframe of this plan.
 It is important that a new site is identified prior to capacity being reached in order to identify a site and have appropriate infrastructure in place prior to capacity being reached.